Searching for the Tetraneutron Resonance on the Lattice: Results and discussion

 Recent studies of the $4n$ energy distribution using the $^8$He($p,p^4$He)$4n$ reaction model suggest that the sharp low-energy peak observed by~\cite{Duer:2022ehf} can be explained by dineutron-dineutron correlations~\cite{Lazauskas:2022mvq}.
-In a finite volume, the $2n$ subsystem becomes quasi-bound in the sense that the lowest $S$-wave level is shifted to negative energy relative to the two-neutron threshold, even though the infinite-volume $nn$ system corresponds to a virtual state.
-This motivates us to study $2n$-$2n$ scattering phase shifts using L\"uscher's finite-volume method, following Ref.~\cite{Elhatisari:2016hui}.
+In a finite volume, the $2n$ subsystem becomes quasibound in the sense that the lowest $S$-wave level is shifted to negative energy relative to the two-neutron threshold, even though the infinite-volume $nn$ system corresponds to a virtual state.
+This motivates us to study $2n$--$2n$ scattering phase shifts using L\"uscher's finite-volume method, following Ref.~\cite{Elhatisari:2016hui}.
 In this context, we employ a finite-volume dineutron approximation, which means that the two-neutron subsystem is treated as an effective weakly bound dimer inside the box, characterized by a large scattering length.

-Before turning to $2n$-$2n$ scattering, we validate this finite-volume strategy by studying $n$-$n$ and $n$-$2n$ scattering.
-Since at low energies and large separations the interaction details are then suppressed, we consider the zero range leading interaction here.
-We tune the coupling constant of the zero-range neutron-neutron interaction so that the two-neutron subsystem is close to threshold, and we parameterize this proximity by an effective ``binding'' scale $B_{2n}$ spanning $0.01$ to $0.09$~MeV.
+Before turning to $2n$--$2n$ scattering, we validate this finite-volume strategy by studying $n$--$n$ and $n$--$2n$ scattering.
+Since at low energies and large separations the interaction details are then suppressed, we consider the zero-range leading interaction here.
+We tune the coupling constant of the zero-range neutron-neutron interaction so that the two-neutron subsystem is close to the threshold, and we parameterize this proximity by an effective ``binding'' scale $B_{2n}$ spanning $0.01$ to $0.09$~MeV.
+We choose this range to explore shallow finite-volume dimers close to the $nn$ threshold.
+The lower end $B_{2n}=0.01$~MeV deliberately probes the extreme near-threshold regime, where finite-volume and lattice-spacing effects are amplified (see discussion below), while the upper end $B_{2n}=0.09$~MeV remains sufficiently close to threshold to stay in the large-scattering-length regime but provides a practical range for systematic checks.

 We then use the resulting couplings in the two-neutron and three-neutron systems and compute the finite-volume scattering energy levels, from which we extract the phase shifts using L\"uscher's method, as shown in Fig.~\ref{fig:phase-n}.
 Here we define all quantities in lattice units, i.e., physical units multiplied by the corresponding power of $a$.

 The lattice data (points) and effective-range-expansion fits (lines) show that $p\cot\delta$ versus $p$ collapses onto the expected universal trend for all systems except at $B_{2n}=0.01$~MeV.
 This behavior is related to the fact that for short-range interactions with a large two-body scattering length, low-energy observables become insensitive to microscopic details of the interaction and are governed instead by universal large-scattering-length physics associated with the unitarity (conformal) fixed point~\cite{Braaten:2004rn}.
 In this limit, dimensionless combinations such as $a\,p\cot\delta$ versus $a\,p$ approach universal functions, and ratios of scattering lengths (e.g., $a_{n\text{-}2n}/a_{n\text{-}n}$) tend toward constants, up to subleading range and regulator effects.